kissthink/wechatircd/README.md

 ## Server options

 - Join mode.
 There are three modes, the default is `--join auto`: join the channel upon receiving the first message.
 The other two are `--join all`: join all the channels; `--join manual`: no automatic join.
 - Groups that should not join automatically.
-This feature supplement join mode, use `--ignore aa bb` to specify ignored groups by matching generated channel names, `--ignore-topic xx yy` to specify ignored group titles.
-- `$nick: ` will be converted to `@$nick ` to notify that user in Telegram. `Client#at_users`
-- Surnames come first when displaying Chinese names. `SpecialUser#name`
-- History mode.
-The default is to receive history messages, specify `--history false` to turn off the mode.
+This feature supplements join mode.
+  + `--ignore 'fo[o]' bar`, do not auto join chatrooms whose channel name(generated from DisplayName) matches regex `fo[o]` or `bar`
+  + `--ignore-display-name 'fo[o]' bar`, do not auto join chatrooms whose DisplayName matches regex `fo[o]` or `bar`
+- HTTP/WebSocket related options
+  + `--http-cert cert.pem`, TLS certificate for HTTPS/WebSocket.
+You may concatenate certificate+key, specify a single PEM file and omit `--http-key`.
+Use HTTP if neither --http-cert nor --http-key is specified.
+  + `--http-key key.pem`, TLS key for HTTPS/WebSocket.
-- `-l 127.0.0.1`, change IRC listen address to `127.0.0.1`.
+  + `--http-listen 127.1 ::1`, change HTTPS/WebSocket listen address to `127.1` and `::1`, overriding `--listen`.
-- `-p 6667`, change IRC listen port to `6667`.
-- `--web-port 9000`, change HTTPS/WebSocket listen port to 9000.
+  + `--http-port 9000`, change HTTPS/WebSocket listen port to 9000.
-- `--http-root .`, the root directory to serve `app.js`.
+  + `--http-root .`, the root directory to serve `injector.js`.
+- `-l 127.0.0.1`, change IRC/HTTP/WebSocket listen address to `127.0.0.1`.
+- IRC related options
+  + `--irc-cert cert.pem`, TLS certificate for IRC over TLS.
+You may concatenate certificate+key, specify a single PEM file and omit `--irc-key`.
+Use plain IRC if neither --irc-cert nor --irc-key is specified.
-- `--tls-key`, TLS key for HTTPS/WebSocket.
+  + `--irc-key key.pem`, TLS key for IRC over TLS.
-- `--tls-cert`, TLS certificate for HTTPS/WebSocket.
+  + `--irc-listen 127.1 ::1`, change IRC listen address to `127.1` and `::1`, overriding `--listen`.
+  + `--irc-password pass`, set the connection password to `pass`.
+  + `--irc-port 6667`, IRC server listen port.
+- Server side log
-- `--logger-ignore '&test0' '&test1'`, list of ignored regex, do not log contacts/groups whose names match
+  + `--logger-ignore '&test0' '&test1'`, list of ignored regex, do not log contacts/groups whose names match
-- `--logger-mask '/tmp/wechat/$channel/%Y-%m-%d.log'`, server side log
+  + `--logger-mask '/tmp/wechat/$channel/%Y-%m-%d.log'`, format of log filenames
-- `--logger-time-format %H:%M`, time format of server side log
+  + `--logger-time-format %H:%M`, time format of server side log

 ## IRC features